 Baseline testing should ideally occur at the beginning of the appropriate sport season prior to contact drills.
 Remember, concussions can happen during practice, too.

-Baseline testing should occur under the supervision of a parent, coach or trained clinician and should take place in a quiet setting free from interruptions.
+Baseline testing is completed under the supervision of a trained parent representative, coach or clinician in a quiet setting away from home and free from interruptions.
 Instructions are provided for each module and the tasks are thoroughly explained, some of which also include practice trials to insure correct understanding.
 Total time is approximately 25 minutes.

 There is a nominal fee associated with US testing (US$10 or $20), based on whether post-injury tests costs are included.
 Each arrangement provides for the test itself as well as secure storage.
 Results will be stored in a central location, which means that the data can be available to an appropriate clinician for post-injury comparison even if you move or are injured during an out-to-town tournament.
-Adults will be required to enter valid credit card information before baseline examination can begin.
+Adults may be required to enter valid credit card information before baseline examination can begin.

-While testing is best done under clinical supervision, a responsible adult can also proctor the assessment.
+While testing is best done under clinical supervision, a responsible adult can also be instructed to proctor the assessment properly.
 In either case, the process should be monitored closely to insure the athlete's best effort within a proper testing environment, i.e., quiet and without interruptions.
 Computer requirements are minimal and include Internet connections, Flash player, available at no cost at www.adobe.com, use of A/C power and an external mouse; closing other programs is also recommended.

 There is ongoing research to address this issue but the general consensus is that it should be done on an annual basis to accommodate the developmental changes associated with a maturing child.
 Different timetables may be appropriate for college or professional athletes and adult staff.